Updated 3 weeks ago

 Final word on solar paint

-But, alas, this reality is in the future - we are still years away from commercial applications of solar paint technology.
+But, alas, this reality is in the future - much like solar roadways and other forms of solar transportation - we are years away from commercial applications of solar paint technology.

 Until then, if you are keen on saving some serious cash on electricity bills and generating your own clean energy, rooftop solar panels are without a doubt the way to go.
 The 30% government tax credit offered until the end of 2032 makes getting solar panels for your house a no-brainer.